 Salary support for businesses: the Coronavirus Job Retention Scheme

-In order to access the support, businesses will need to classify relevant workers, those that otherwise would have been laid off during this crisis, as ‘furloughed’.
-This is a change in employment status of each employee and therefore does remain subject to existing employment law.
-An important factor is workers designated as furloughed should not undertake any work for the business (e.g. responding to emails or phone calls), as this may restrict the available reimbursements.
+An important factor is workers designated as furloughed should not undertake any work for the business (e.g. responding to emails or phone calls), as this will restrict the available grant.

 Businesses should raise the possibility of workers being furloughed at the earliest possible opportunity to keep them informed throughout the process.
 We would encourage legal advice to be taken to ensure correct implementation.
 We can put you in contact with employment law specialists, if required.